ua-snap/cmip6-utils/climatologies/README.md

 - **`CMIP6-Ensemble` and missing data.** The ensemble mean is a `nanmean` across whichever configured member models actually have non-NaN data for a given slice — only `NaN` if *zero* members have data.
-Given that some variables (e.g. `Hursmin`) only have 6 of 13 models, requiring all members to be present would make the ensemble almost always `NaN`.
+Given that some variables (e.g. `hursmin`) only have 6 of 13 models, requiring all members to be present would make the ensemble almost always `NaN`.
 - **Output location.** Intermediate fragments and the final master outputs live under `/beegfs/CMIP6/jdpaul3/climatologies/`, not in this